 $ ionic cordova run android -l

 Now, when changes are made to the app's source files, web assets are rebuilt and the changes are reflected on the simulator or device without having to deploy again.

-Chrome has devtools support for Android simulators and devices.
+Chrome has web developer tool support for Android simulators and devices.
 Go to

-Native logs can be found in Android Studio in the Console.
+Native logs can be found in Android Studio in Logcat.

 If the Logcat window is hidden, you can enable it in View » Tool Windows » Logcat.